 The emergence of life, whichever mechanisms stand behind it, is apparently a rare event.
-But the nature of life is such that, once started, it tends to colonize all available habitats, adapting even to harsh environments like boiling hydrothermal vents, permafrost, and miles deep under the surface.
-This overarching tendency of life to expand is the very prerequisite for biological evolution, making it possible for complex features facilitating further propagation to emerge.
+But the nature of life is such that, once started, it tends to reproduce as much as possible, colonizing even harsh environments as exemplified by all kinds of extremophiles.
+This inherent tendency of life to reproduce is the very prerequisite for biological evolution, making it possible for complex features facilitating further propagation to emerge.
 The most powerful of such features is intelligence.
-Without it, the expansion of life is essentially limited to a single planet.
+Without it, the inherent expansion of life is limited to a single planet.
 With it, life might propagate throughout the Galaxy or even entire Universe.

-The efficiency of seeding compared to inefficiency of abiogenesis leads to the conclusion that, at the current age of the Galaxy, it is more probable for an intelligent being to find itself on a planet which was seeded intentionally rather than on a planet where local abiogenesis took place, and the Earth is not an exception from that.
-This is not to say, of course, that the view that life originated locally is flawed.
+The efficiency of intentional seeding, together with the data indicating that first habitable planets were present long before the Solar System formed, suggests that at the current age of the Galaxy it might be even more probable for an intelligent being to find itself on a planet where life resulted from directed panspermia rather than on a planet where local abiogenesis took place, and the Earth is not an exception from that.
+This is not to say that the view that terrestrial life originated locally is flawed.
 But subscribing largely to this view and dismissing the possibility that terrestrial life might not be a first independent generation in the Galaxy is probably nothing but a manifestation of geo-anthropo-centrism (inappropriately armed with Occam’s razor).
-Particularly so in view of the universality of the terrestrial genetic code that counts more in favor of seeding rather than of local abiogenesis (though it also might count in favor of non-directed panspermia).
+Particularly so in view of the universality of the terrestrial genetic code which counts more in favor of seeding rather than of local abiogenesis (though it also might count in favor of non-directed panspermia).

-In fact, the hypothesis that Earth was seeded intentionally with life by a preceding galactic civilization is far from new.
-It was first touched upon in the middle of the 20th century by John Haldane (one of the founders of the evolutionary synthesis), and considered later by other luminaries such as Carl Sagan (a prominent astronomer and science popularizer) and, in great detail, by Francis Crick (the Nobel laureate who discovered the DNA structure), and Leslie Orgel (a biochemist and a key researcher in the origin of life).
+The hypothesis that Earth was seeded intentionally with life by a preceding galactic civilization is far from being new.
+It was first touched upon in the middle of the 20th century by John Haldane (one of the founders of the evolutionary synthesis), and considered later by other luminaries such as Carl Sagan (a prominent astronomer and science writer) and, in great detail, by Francis Crick (the Nobel laureate who discovered the DNA structure), and Leslie Orgel (a biochemist and a key researcher in the origin of life field).

-This more or less reasonable hypothesis could remain just a conjecture, as there is no conceivable way to test it.
+This hypothesis could remain just a conjecture, as there is no conceivable way to test it.
 At least, on the face of it.
 However, it does have a possible testable concomitant which was pointed out back in 1979 by György Marx, a Hungarian astrophysicist and cosmologist.
-The point is that though directed panspermia propagates as yet unintelligent life, it might also propagate an intelligent message along with the seeds to inform the future intelligent descendants of the fact that their planet was seeded by a preceding civilization.
+The point is that though directed panspermia propagates as yet unintelligent life, it might also propagate an intelligent message along with the seeds to inform the future intelligent descendants of the fact that life on their planet derives from seeding activity by a preceding civilization.
 There is no better place for such a message than the genetic code of the very seeds.
 First, it guarantees that the message will be found, sooner or later, after intelligent beings evolve and achieve scientifically advanced stage.
 Second, the message will be protected there from casual modifications by extremely strong purifying selection acting on the genetic code through its direct biological function of translating genes into proteins.

-Certainly, if directed panspermia is correct, that does not mean that there must be a message in the genetic code.
+Certainly, if directed panspermia is correct, that does not imply that there must be a message in the genetic code.
 But if there is a message in the code, then directed panspermia must be correct.
-In this way, directed panspermia ties the problem of the origin of life on Earth to the problem of searching for extraterrestrial intelligence (SETI) and, if confirmed, naturally resolves the Fermi paradox.
-But unlike conventional radio SETI, in this case you know exactly where to search.
+In this way, directed panspermia links the problem of the origin of life on Earth to the problem of searching for extraterrestrial intelligence (SETI) and, if confirmed, naturally resolves the Fermi paradox.
+Unlike conventional radio SETI, in this case you know exactly where to search.
 We have tried to perform the search and, at least as we see it, the result leaves no option but to confirm the hypothesis of directed panspermia.
-This result is published in the journal Icarus.

 For those who intend to go into more details, here is our recommended order of reading: